Pranav3608/Digit_recognition_NeuralNetworks/readme.md

 Handwritten Digit Recognition using a Neural Network is a prediction tool which employs the capabilities of Tensorflow, Keras for developing sequential neural network for predicting correct digits from a Handwritten Digits Dataset.
 The model utilizes Matplotlib & Seaborn for seamlessly visualizing Data.

 # Installation
-There are a few prerequisite libraries and dependencies that you need to have for running this model.
+There are a few prerequisite libraries and dependencies that you need to have for running this model

 -Tensorflow
 -Keras
 -Matplotlib